architectrons/arch-kata-2025/C4/C2-admin-container.md

 ### Key flows
 1.  **Aptitude Test Maintenance Service --> AI Certification Maintenance Service:**
-    *  When an administrator adds, removes, or modifies aptitude test questions via the *Aptitude Test Maintenance Service*, the system triggers the creation of embeddings for these tests.
+    *  When an administrator adds, removes, or modifies aptitude test questions via the `Aptitude Test Maintenance Service`, the system triggers the creation of embeddings for these tests.
-    *  The *AI Certification Maintenance Service* takes these test questions and uses *Txtai* to generate vector embeddings.
+    *  The `AI Certification Maintenance Service` takes these test questions and uses *Txtai* to generate vector embeddings.
     *  These embeddings and the original test data are then stored in the *Aptitude Test DB*
 2.  **Case Study Maintenance Service --> AI Certification Maintenance Service:**
-    *   Similar to the aptitude tests, embeddings are created when administrators manage case studies through the Case Study Maintenance Service.
+    *   Similar to the aptitude tests, embeddings are created when administrators manage case studies through the `Case Study Maintenance Service`.
-    *   The *AI Certification Maintenance Service* processes these case studies, generating vector embeddings using *Txtai*.
+    *   The `AI Certification Maintenance Service` processes these case studies, generating vector embeddings using *Txtai*.
     *   These embeddings and the case study data are stored in the *Case Study DB* (also PostgreSQL with pgvector).
 3.  **Aptitude Test Analysis Service --> Aptitude Test Grade DB:**
     *   The `Aptitude Test Analysis Service` uses the historical test reports stored in the `Aptitude Test Grade DB` to analyze questions.
-    *   The historical test reports are used for further analysis using an LLM, as described in the detailed description of the AI Certification Maintenance Service.
+    *   The historical test reports are used for further analysis using an LLM, as described in the detailed description of the `AI Certification Maintenance Service`.